Sliding friction in the hydrodynamic lubrication regime for a power-law fluid: Scaling analysis: Newtonian case

 In this I have used $r_0\sim({R h_0})^{1/2}$ for the second step.
-This integrated pressure balances the load when $pr_0^2\sim W$, or alternatively, using \Eqref{eq:pr02}, when
+Note that this force diverges as $h_0^{-1/2}$ as the gap shrinks ($h_0\to0$).
+The stable gap (see below) will be such that the integrated lubrication pressure supports the load.
+This happens when $pr_0^2\sim W$, or alternatively, using \Eq{eq:pr02}, when

-More careful treatments restore a prefactor to this, for example Kapitza \cite{Kap55} derived $h_0=(72\pi^2\!/25)\,R S^2\approx 28.4\,RS^2$, and Hamrock \cite{Ham94} has $h_0\approx 34.8\,RS^2$.
+More careful treatments restore a prefactor to this, for example Kapitza \cite{Kap55} derived $h_0/R=(72\pi^2\!/25)\,S^2\approx 28.4\,S^2$, and Hamrock \cite{Ham94} has $h_0/R\approx 34.8\,S^2$.

-A point not often stressed, but which will be critical in the sequel, is that the lubricated conjunction is \emph{mechanically stable} at the load balance condition.
+A point not often stressed, but which will be critical in the sequel, is that the lubricated conjunction is indeed \emph{mechanically stable} at the load balance condition.
 To see this suppose that the minimum gap $h_0$ has not yet taken its steady state value.
-The load $W$ presses down on the conjunction, and is opposed by the lubrication pressure which exerts a force of order $pr_0^2$ given by \Eqref{eq:pr02}, which I note is a \emph{decreasing} function of $h_0$.
+The load $W$ bears down on the conjunction, and is opposed by the lubrication pressure which exerts a force of order $pr_0^2$ given by \Eq{eq:pr02}.
+However as already mentioned $pr_0^2\sim h_0^{-1/2}$.
 Therefore if the gap is too large, the lubrication pressure does not support the load and the gap closes.
 Conversely, if the gap is too small, the lubrication pressure overcompensates for the load and the gap opens up.
-This stabilising mechanism is shown schematically in \Figref{fig:load}, where the solid line is the normal force arising from the lubrication pressure.
+This stabilising mechanism is shown schematically in \Fig{fig:load}, where the solid line is the normal force arising from the lubrication pressure.
 In the language of dynamical systems theory, the filled circle in this diagram is a \emph{stable fixed point}.

 I turn now to the Stribeck curve.
-The tangential wall stress in the conjunction zone is of order $\eta U/h_0$ (see Appendix).
-Multiplying by the area of the conjunction ($r_0^2$) gives the tangential force $T \sim \eta Ur_0^2/h_0$.
+Since the shear rate $\gammadot\sim U/h_0$ the tangential wall stress in the conjunction zone is of order $\eta\gammadot\sim\eta U/h_0$ (see Appendix~\ref{app:reynolds} for a more careful justification of this).
+Multiplying by the area of the conjunction ($\sim r_0^2$) gives the tangential force $T \sim \eta Ur_0^2/h_0$.
 Hence the friction coefficient

 (using the geometrical condition $r_0^2\sim Rh_0$).
-This explains why $\mu\propto S$ in the hydrodynamic part of the Stribeck curve.
-As already noted, the actual friction coefficient does not decrease indefinitely as $S\to0$ since the gap shrinks, \ie\ $h_0\sim S^2$ from \Eqref{eq:gap}.
-Eventually the gap becomes very small and the friction coefficient deviates from the pure hydrodynamic law at the point where one enters the EHL regime \cite{cylnote}.
+This now explains why $\mu\propto S$ in the hydrodynamic part of the Stribeck curve.
+Note that the gap shrinks as $h_0\sim S^2$ from \Eq{eq:gap}.
+As $S$ decreases (\ie\ low velocity, high load) eventually the gap becomes very small and the friction coefficient deviates from the pure hydrodynamic law at the point where one enters the EHL/BL regime.\footnote{Repeating these arguments for a two-dimensional geometry (\eg\ a cylinder and flat) finds $\mu\sim S^{1/2}$ and $h_0/R\sim S$, where the Sommerfeld number $S=\eta U/W_L$, and $W_L$ is the load per unit length.}